DFW1N/terraform-ansible-azure/README.md

 * What is Ansible? https://www.ansible.com/
 * What is Bash Script? https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php

-### [↑](#contents) 3.0 Create a Azure Local Blob Storage Account Container for tfstate Backend File
+### [↑](#contents) Create a Azure local blob storage account Container for tfstate backend File

-* Using Azure Storage Container to store state file instead of remote backend from terraform
+* Using Azure Storage Container to store state file instead of remote backend from terraform in code :

         terraform {
           backend "azurerm" {